 What Is The Best NPK Ratio For Vegetables?

 I hate to give the cop-out answer, but: it depends.
-The best NPK ratio for vegetables (or fruit, or anything you are growing) depends on the plant, and also on your soil.
+The best NPK ratio for vegetables (or fruit, or anything you are growing) depends on two things: the plant and the soil.

-You can also add manure to your soil, since manure contains high levels of nitrogen.
+You can also add manure to your soil, since manure contains a good amount of nitrogen.
 For instance, chicken manure contains about 1.5% nitrogen by weight, according to Wikipedia.